This post may contain affiliate links. Please read our disclosure policy.

 - Serve it.
 Remove it from the heat.
 Serve the turkey mixture over prepared fettuccine and enjoy.

-How to Store & Reheat Leftovers
+How to Store and Reheat Leftovers

-- Fridge: Place it in an airtight container for up to 5 days.
+- Fridge.
+Place it in an airtight container for up to 5 days.
 This recipe isn’t freezer-friendly because the pasta will change texture when thawed, and the sauce will split.

 Turkey tetrazzini is an old fashioned dish that people should make more often because it’s delicious.
 And that’s a great assortment of turkey recipes.